 Friday, September 29, 2006

-oK at Torben Giehler.
+A looK at Torben Giehler.

+The latest Giehler paintings I've seen are gorgeous techno landscapes, they're huge and overwhelm the senses.
 Rendered on a computer and painted with acrylic, they are dazzling when viewed from about 10 feet back however it is important to look at them carefully up close.
 He tapes off the edges and smooths the paint on with a knife, shapes slightly overlap, squares of color act like hundreds of tiny tectonic plates that cause miniscule ridges of paint to rise up when they bump up next to eachother.
 The picture of the mountain becomes the flatlands from which they rise.

 Toben is a serious Biker.
 He entered a 5 day race through the Alps this past summer.
 Looking at the snapshots of the race from his flicker page, it strikes me that these paintings are informed not only by the by dramatic Swiss landscape but also the brightly colored spectacle that is a bike race.
-His latest work
+His latest work Gotthard Pass (pictured above right), describes what might be a route from this race.
+The paintings are hard edge and look like a virtual reality field that grew out of Tron but they are also very personal paintings that reflect a place and an activity close to the artists heart.

 Rock on Torben.